nookit-dev/bnkit/_docs/cli/explain.md

-This file is a collection of utility functions related to file handling and command line argument parsing.
+This file is a collection of utility functions for common tasks in command line interface (CLI) applications.

 Dependencies:
 - "error-handler-validation"
 - "fs"
 - "path"
-- "Bun" (assuming it is defined elsewhere)
+- "readline"

 Features:
-- `getUserInput`: a function that uses a child process to get user input asynchronously and returns a promise that resolves with the input string.
+- `getUserInput`: Asynchronously retrieves user input from the CLI.
-- `parseCliArgs`: a function that takes command line arguments as input and returns a parsed object of key-value pairs.
-The keys are the flag names (without the "--" prefix) and the values are the flag values.
-If a flag doesn't have a value, its value is set to `true`.
+- `parseCliArgs`: Parses CLI arguments into a JavaScript object, with support for different data types and default values.
-- `createFileWithContent`: a function that creates a file with the given file path and content.
-If the directory for the file path doesn't exist, it is created.
+- `createFileWithContent`: Creates a file with the given content and ensures the directory exists.
-- `directoryExists`: a function that ensures the directory for the given path exists.
-If it doesn't exist, it is created.
+- `directoryExists`: Checks if a directory exists, and creates it if it does not exist.
-- `getModulesFromPath`: a function that returns an array of module names within the given directory path.
+- `getModulesFromPath`: Retrieves the names of all directories in a given path.

-The technical description of the module is that it provides a set of utility functions for file handling and command line argument parsing.
-These functions can be used in various file handling scenarios to ensure directories and files exist, get user input, parse command line arguments, and retrieve the names of modules within a directory.
+- `getAdditionalPrompt`: Asynchronously prompts the user for additional input.
+- `chooseActions`: Asynchronously prompts the user to select from a list of available actions.

+Technical description:
+The module uses built-in Node.js modules such as `fs`, `path`, and `readline` to perform common CLI tasks.
+The functions are designed to be modular and reusable, with convenient abstractions for common actions such as file and directory creation, user input retrieval, and action selection.
+The `parseCliArgs` function supports a wide range of parameter types and allows for the specification of default values, making it suitable for use in a variety of CLI applications.
+Overall, this module provides a useful set of utilities for building command line interfaces in Node.js.